ogiewon/CreeRelays/README.md

 ## CreeRelays
 SmartThings + Cree Connected LED Bulb Zigbee board  + Arduino Nano = Cheap Home Automation Potential

+Please note that this project results in a device that is essentially a one way device.
+SmartThings sends commands to the Arduino via a scavenged Cree Connected LED bulb's Zigbee board.
+There is no way for the Zigbee board to send updates to SmartThings, unless a REFRESH command is sent from ST.  The Arduino has no way to tell the Zigbee board the status of anything!
+The Zigbee board is capable of sending two signals to the Arduino:
+- An On/Off signal (i.e. bulb on or off)
+- A PWM Signal (i.e. bulb dim level)

+The Cree bulb can be bought at Home Depot for about $15.
+The Arduino Nano clone that I used was bought on ebay for less than $5 (and a few weeks shipping time!)

 ## Overview
 CreeRelays consists of two parts:
 - The CreeRelays.ino Arduino sketch
 - The CreeRelays.device.groovy SmarThings Device Type

 ## Hardware Requirements
 CreeRelays requires:
 - Arduino Nano, UNO, or similar ($5 and up)
 - Cree Connected LED Bulb's Zigbee Communication Board ($15)

+## Hardware Setup Instructions
 - Join your Cree Connected Bulb to your hub using your phone's SmartThings App BEFORE disassembling the bulb!!!

-Please note that this project results in a device that is essentially a one way device.
-SmarTthings sends commands to the Arduino via a scavenged Cree Connected LED bulb's Zigbee board.
-There is no way for the Zigbee board to send updates to SmartThings, unless a REFRESH command is sent from ST.  The Arduino has no way to tell the Zigbee board the status of anything!
-The Zigbee board is capable of sending two signals to the Arduino:
-- An On/Off signal (i.e. bulb on or off)
-- A PWM Signal (i.e. bulb dim level)

-The Cree bulb can be bought at Home Depot for about $15.
-The Arduino Nano clone that I used was bought via an ebay for less than $5 (and a few weeks shipping time!)
+- After removing the Zigbee board from the Cree Connected bulb, attach it to the Arduino as follows
+  - Zigbee Board Pin 1 to Arduino GND
+  - Zigbee Board Pin 2 to Arduino 3.3V
+  - Zigbee Board Pin 3 to Arduino Pin 11 (PWM)
+  - Zigbee Board Pin 3 to Arduino Pin 12 (On/Off)
+  - Arduino Pin 2 to Relay #1 (or an LED as I did for testing!)
+  - Arduino Pin 3 to Relay #2
+  - Arduino Pin 4 to Relay #3
+  - Arduino Pin 5 to Relay #4
+  - Arduino Pin 6 to Relay #5
+  - Arduino Pin 7 to Relay #6
+  - Arduino Pin 8 to Relay #7
+  - Arduino Pin 9 to Relay #8

 ##CreeRelays Arduino Setup Instructions
 - Join your Cree Connected Bulb to your hub using your phone's SmartThings App BEFORE disassembling the bulb!!!